-The Appendices contain detailed information on how to set up Dr.Web.
+The Appendices contain detailed information for experienced users on how to set up Dr.Web.

 Due to constant development, program interface of your installation can mismatch the images given in this document.
 You can always find the actual documentation at http://download.drweb.com/doc.